Breakthrough (2019 film): Plot

-After John is transferred and placed in a medically-induced coma, Garrett warns his parents that he has little hope for John's recovery, and that if John were to pull through, he would likely live in a persistent vegetative state.
-Jason Noble (Grace), the family's new liberal pastor with whom Joyce has frequently clashed, visits the hospital and Joyce slowly warms to him.
+After John is transferred and placed in a medically induced coma, Garrett warns that he has little hope for a recovery, and that if the boy were to pull through, he would likely live in a persistent vegetative state.
+Jason Noble, the family's new liberal pastor with whom Joyce has frequently clashed, visits the hospital and Joyce slowly warms up to him.
 Like Joyce, he regards John's progress as divine intervention.
-John shows some signs of consciousness: he is able to hear Joyce and Noble and to respond with squeezes to the hand, and a tear trickles from his eye as a crowd gathers outside the hospital to sing and to pray for his recovery.
+John shows some signs of consciousness: he can hear Joyce and Noble and respond with squeezes to the hand, and a tear trickles from his eye as a crowd gathers outside the hospital to sing and pray for his recovery.

-Joyce turns John's possible recovery into an obsession, harassing his health care professionals and alienating those around her, including her husband.
+Joyce turns John's possible recovery into an obsession, harassing his healthcare professionals and alienating those around her, including Brian.
 In a heated moment, Joyce tells Brian that if not for her, John would be dead.
-After a brief and hurtful rebuttal, Brian storms off.
+After a hurtful rebuttal, Brian storms off.
 Realizing she cannot control John's outcome, Joyce retreats to the roof of the hospital to pray, asking God for forgiveness and submitting to His will.
 It begins to snow, which she believes is an answer.
-She and Brian meet with Garrett, who tells them that the drugs they have been administering are becoming toxic to John's system and may be doing more harm than good.
-Joyce, who had been adamant about saving John's life at all costs, suggests stopping treatment and bringing him out of the coma, stating that she is ready for whatever fate brings.
+She and Brian meet with Garrett, who says that the drugs they have been administering are becoming toxic to John's system and may be doing more harm than good.
+Joyce, who was adamant about saving John's life at all costs, suggests stopping treatment and bringing him out of the coma, stating that she is ready for whatever fate brings.
 Garrett agrees.

-John is revived and slowly regains consciousness, reliving his accident.
+John is revived and regains consciousness, reliving his accident.
 He hears his mother's voice and opens his eyes, with full cognitive ability.
-A few days later he is discharged from the hospital, returning home and then back to school.
+Days later, he is discharged from the hospital, returning home and then back to school.

-John's return though welcomed by many, is met with some resentment by others, who question why John's life was spared while their own loved ones died.
+John's return, though welcomed by many, is met with some resentment by others, who question why John's life was spared while their own loved ones died.
 This weighs on John's mind, he returns to the lake.
 There he sees Tommy Shine, and thanks him for saving his life.
 Tommy admits that he did not believe in God until after a series of protracted events since John's accident, and all he did was pull John from the water.

-John reconciles his survival with a renewed sense of purpose in his life and rebuilds his relationships with those he had been alienating.
-An epilogue reveals that John is pursuing a career in ministry after graduating from high school.
+John reconciles his survival with a renewed sense of purpose in his life, and rebuilds his relationships with those he had been alienating.
+After graduating from high school, John pursues a career in ministry.